Rethinking Patch Dependence for Masked Autoencoders: Introduction

-In addressing these questions, we introduce CrossMAE, which diverges from MAE in three ways: \begin{enumerate}[align=right,itemindent=2em,labelsep=2pt,labelwidth=1em,leftmargin=0pt,nosep] \item \textbf{Cross-attention for decoding.} Rather than passing a concatenation of mask and visible tokens to a \textit{self-attention} decoder, CrossMAE uses mask tokens to query the visible tokens in a \textit{cross-attention decoder} to reconstruct the masked patches.
+In addressing these questions, we introduce CrossMAE, which diverges from MAE in three ways: \begin{enumerate}[align=right,itemindent=2em,labelsep=2pt,labelwidth=1em,leftmargin=0pt,nosep] \item \textbf{Cross-attention for decoding.} Rather than passing a concatenation of mask and visible tokens to a \textit{self-attention} decoder, CrossMAE uses mask tokens as queries to read out the masked reconstructions from the visible tokens in a \textit{cross-attention decoder}.
 In this setting, mask tokens incorporate information from the visible tokens but do not interact with other mask tokens, thereby reducing the sequence length for the decoder and cutting down computational costs.

-\item \textbf{Partial reconstruction.} After the removal of self-attention, given the encoded features from the visible tokens, the decoding of each mask token becomes conditionally independent from one another.
+\item \textbf{Independent partial reconstruction.} With self-attention removed, the decoding of each mask token, based on the encoded features from visible tokens, becomes conditionally independent.
 This enables the decoding of only a fraction of masked tokens rather than the entire image.

-\item \textbf{Inter-block attention.} Due to the separation of visible and mask tokens, we are able to use features from different encoder blocks for each decoder block.
+\item \textbf{Inter-block attention.} Due to the separation of visible and mask tokens, we can use features from different encoder blocks for each decoder block.
 Empirically, we find solely relying on the last encoder feature map for reconstruction, the design present in MAE, hurts feature learning.
-We propose a lightweight inter-block attention mechanism that allows the CrossMAE decoder to dynamically leverage a mix of low-level and high-level feature maps from the encoder, improving the learned representation. \end{enumerate}
+We propose a lightweight inter-block attention mechanism that allows the CrossMAE decoder to leverage a mix of low-level and high-level feature maps from the encoder, improving the learned representation. \end{enumerate}

-Upon training the model, contrary to prior belief, we find that a ViT encoder pretrained with the reconstruction objective can learn a holistic representation of the image regardless of whether self-attention is used in the decoder.
-Visually, in Fig.~\ref{fig:splash}.(c) and~\ref{fig:recon}, the reconstruction results of CrossMAE are similar to MAE, although CrossMAE can only attend to the visible patches instead of having diffuse attention over all nearby patches.
-To our surprise, the downstream performance of CrossMAE is on par with MAE, while maintaining a higher efficiency enabled by cross-attention and partial reconstruction.
-We show that a ViT-B model trained with CrossMAE partial reconstruction achieves a classification accuracy of 83.5\% on the ImageNet validation set, which surpasses its full-reconstruction MAE counterpart.
-In object detection and instance segmentation on COCO, CrossMAE achieves 52.1 AP and 46.3 AP, again surpassing MAE.
-Finally, we show that with ViT-L, CrossMAE enjoys improved scalability when compared to MAE.